Last updated on

-Inspired by the classic red velvet cake, these pretty red velvet cookies are the ideal treats to make for a cookie exchange or a thoughtful Valentine’s Day gift for your loved one.
+Inspired by the classic red velvet cake, these pretty red velvet cookies are the ideal treats to make for a holiday season cookie exchange or a thoughtful Valentine’s Day gift for your loved one.
 Simple ingredients combine to create delicious, chewy cookies full of bursts of sweet white chocolate flavor and a vibrant red color.

 You will need: